 Redundant publication occurs when two or more papers share the same hypothesis, discussion points, data, or conclusion and do not include a complete cross-reference.

 8 Plagiarism, self-plagiarism and duplicate publication

 Another author's use of previously published work in one's manuscript without consent, credit, or acknowledgment and fraudulently passing it as one's work is referred to as plagiarism.
 Authors must remember that crediting previous authors for their work is vital in providing context to their research.

-At the time of manuscript submission, authors should declare that the manuscript is original and is not considered for publication by any other scientific journals.
+At the time of manuscript submission, authors should declare that the manuscript is original and not considered for publication by other scientific journals.

 Authors should not introduce concepts outside the current paper's scope to cite one's own work.
 This is perceived as unethical by most of the scientific community and looked down upon by peers.

 Information about editors in chief, editor, editorial board and other information are posted online.
 The Editorial Board provides direction for the journal and decides to accept or reject a paper for publication based on the paper's importance, originality, clarity, and relevance.
 Editors will treat all submitted papers as confidential.

 Studies reporting negative results will not be excluded.
 Studies that challenge previously published work will be published in ATLANTI+.